 - All students must take care of the school properties.
-Those who damage or destroy anything will be heavily fined.
+Those who damage or destroy a school property will be heavily fined.

 - Students must take care of their own belongings.
-If possible, they should be marked with the owners name and class.
-It is not advisable for students to have money or any other valuable items.
+If possible, such belongings should be marked with the owners name and class.
+It is not advisable for students to have money or any other valuable items in class.
 The school will not be held responsible for the damage or loss of such items.

 - Girls should not paint their nails or use make-up.

 - Students must respect and be loyal to the school, teacher(s), students’ representative councilors (SRCs) and fellow students.

 The following are considered serious offences and the culprits will be suspended or dismissed: